 - Miscarriage in pregnant dogs (a rare symptom)

 While salmonella in dogs isn’t a frequent occurrence, research suggests around 2.5% of canines are infected at any one time—and there are numerous ways this bacteria makes its way into their bodies.

 One of the main ways canines become infected by salmonella is the same as humans: through consuming contaminated food or water.
 Studies have found that dogs who eat raw food are more at risk of food poisoning.
 Heat during cooking helps kill nasty bacteria, but raw food hasn’t undergone this process.

 On rare occasions, shop-bought foods can inadvertently contain salmonella and infect your dog.
-However, food producers have strict control procedures in place, and any products known to be infected will be issued a recall notice by the Food and Drug Administration (FDA) as soon as possible.
-If a food has been recalled, it’s important not to give it to your pet.
+However, food producers have strict control procedures in place, and any products known to be infected will be issued a recall notice by the Food Standards Agency as soon as possible.
+If food has been recalled, it’s important not to give it to your pet.

 There is another way dogs can catch salmonella, too.
-Because the bacteria is found in animal feces, they may become infected if they eat or lick any poop.
-Hurley reveals the bacteria can also be passed via saliva — so if your dog shares a bowl with an infected pooch, for instance, there’s a chance of transmission.
+Because the bacteria is found in animal faeces, they may become infected if they eat or lick any poop.
+Hurley reveals the bacteria can also be passed via saliva—so if your dog shares a bowl with an infected pooch, for instance, there’s a chance of transmission.

 Dogs more at risk

 Some canines are more susceptible to infection and less able to fight the salmonella bacteria once it enters their systems.